 It’s the morning after and we still don’t have an answer as to what or why was the ‘glitch.’
 Another ball dropped, Chase, you can hide behind the curtain all you want, the longer you do, the longer Twitter theories gain momentum.

 Psst..
 The old adage ‘Any press is good press’ does not hold true for financial institutions.
 Just in case you were wondering.

-Makovsky PR is a New York PR agency who has worked with JP Morgan Chase.
+Makovsky PR is a New York PR agency that has worked with JP Morgan Chase.

 Mika Brzezinski Forced to Apologize After Gaffe